denihs/fez-alphabet-decode-helper/README.md

 # Fez Decoder Helper

-This is a simple decode helper to whom want to crack the codes in the Fez's runes faster
+This is a simple decode helper to whom want to crack the codes in the Fez's runes faster. [click here to see](https://www.fezdecoderhelper.online)

 If you want to run locally just type on terminal:
    * `yarn install`